 Enjoying the wonders of marijuana can be an inherently social activity.
-While there is a time and a place for solitude, the group bonding effect of passing the peace pipe cannot be overstated.
-Here we weigh the pros and cons of some top options for fun group experiences with friends that are only aided by a little weed.
-Here are 6 experiences to share with your friends that are better with marijuana.
+While there is a time and place for solitude, the group bonding effect of passing around the peace pipe cannot be overstated.
+Here, we weigh the pros and cons of some top options for fun group experiences with friends that are only aided by a little weed.

 The Camping Trip

 Pros: You should certainly be able to find some seclusion away from the rest of humanity should you choose to go the camping trip route.
 Plus, taking your friends out of their normal daily environment is a good way to cement an experience no one will soon forget, especially with the addition of everyone’s favorite herb.
 Moreover, who can turn down the experience of sparking up under the stars?